Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Proposed Methodology

 \section{Proposed Methodology}

-\subsection{Skin Lesion Dataset}
+\subsection{Skin lesion dataset}

-ISIC2019 \citep{tschandl2018ham10000, adegun2021deep, combalia2019bcn20000} and PAD-UFES-20 (PAD20) \citep{pacheco2020pad}, two publicly available skin lesions datasets, are used in this research for development and evaluation of the proposed methods.
+Two publicly available skin lesions datasets, ISIC2019 \citep{tschandl2018ham10000, adegun2021deep, combalia2019bcn20000} and PAD2020 \citep{pacheco2020pad}, are used in this research for development and evaluation of the proposed methods.
 Dermoscopy and smartphones are two standard methods to capture skin lesions images.
 Thus, the two datasets effectively represent current image data for the classification of skin lesions.
 The data distribution of the two datasets is shown in Fig. \ref{fig:data-dis}.

 ISIC2019 dataset consists of 25,331 dermoscopy images with eight categories: actinic keratosis (ACK), basal cell carcinoma (BCC), benign keratosis (BKL), dermatofibroma (DF), melanoma (MEL), melanocytic nevus (NV), squamous cell carcinoma (SCC), vascular lesion (VASC).
 Three of them (ACK, BCC and SCC) belong to the non-melanoma skin cancer.
 Melanoma is the most severe skin cancer that is caused by uncontrolled growing cells that can produce pigment.
 The vascular lesions (VASC) can be either benign or malign and requires close monitoring over a period of time.
 The remaining categories of skin lesions are benign conditions.
-The PAD20 dataset includes 2,298 skin lesion images with six classes: ACK, BCC, BKL, MEL, NV, and SCC, collected by using smartphones.
-Compared to ISIC2019, PAD20 has two fewer classes, DF and VASC, because of lacking photos of skin lesions.
+The PAD2020 dataset includes 2,298 skin lesion images with six classes: ACK, BCC, BKL, MEL, NV, and SCC, collected by using smartphones.
+Compared to ISIC2019, PAD2020 has two fewer classes, DF and VASC, because of lacking photos of skin lesions.